 The EPA also routinely re-reviews the science behind preservative chemistries as part of its comprehensive Registration Review program to ensure these ingredients continue to meet safety standards, which are in place to protect consumers and the environment.

 Manufacturers and formulators of cleaning products take great care to responsibly formulate products that comply with both federal and state regulations and utilize preservative ingredients well within the approved ranges.
-Furthermore, the EPA regularly reviews the preservative category to ensure the type and number of preservatives being used are safe.
+Furthermore, the EPA regularly reviews the preservative category to ensure the type and number of preservatives used are safe.

 Learn more about the strict safety standards applied to preservatives.